kenney-yang/reading-notes/README.md

 - Keep at it no matter how difficult it is!
 - Find the time to practice and learn codes **no matter what**!
-- Immerse and connect with my like minded individuals!
+- Immerse and connect with like minded individuals!